Matt Wagner

+Early life, family and education

+Matt Wagner's childhood was spent in central Pennsylvania (near State College, Pennsylvania) and in Front Royal, Virginia.
+His mother was an English teacher, and his father, a World War II veteran, worked for a "synthetic fibers corporation".

+Even during his grade school years, Wagner knew he wanted to create comic books.
+He was in the Class of 1979 at Warren County High School in Front Royal, Virginia.
+For two years he attended college in Virginia at James Madison University, but he transferred to art school at Philadelphia College of Art.

 Career

 Matt Wagner's first published comic book work was Comico Primer #2 (1982), which was the first appearance of Grendel.
 In addition to his creator-owned series Mage and Grendel, he has worked on comics featuring the Demon and Batman as well as such titles as Sandman Mystery Theatre.
 In 1991, he illustrated part of the "Season of Mists" story arc in Neil Gaiman's The Sandman series.
 He wrote and drew Batman/Superman/Wonder Woman: Trinity a limited series featuring DC's three major heroes in 2003.
 He followed it with Batman and the Monster Men and Batman and the Mad Monk in 2006.

 His other projects include Madame Xanadu for Vertigo, with artist Amy Reeder Hadley.
 He has produced numerous comics covers, including painted ones for Green Arrow and has written several Green Hornet limited series for Dynamite Entertainment.

 Outside comics, Wagner provided art for the 1984 Villains & Vigilantes adventure Battle Above the Earth written by Steven Crow.

-In April 2022, Wagner was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by IDW Publishing Special Projects Editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
+In April 2022, Wagner contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by IDW Publishing Special Projects Editor Scott Dunbier.
+Its profits were donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
 Wagner produced a new Grendel story featuring Hunter Rose for the anthology.

+Wagner prefers to use Faber-Castell's Pitt Artist Pens.

 Personal life

-As of 2000, Wagner resides in Portland, Oregon with his wife Barbara Schutz (Diana Schutz's sister).
-Wagner is an atheist.
+Wagner is married to Barbara Schutz, the sister of his editor, Diana Schutz.
+They have resided in the Portland, Oregon metro area, including in West Linn, Oregon.
+Barbara Wagner has worked as an English teacher, like Matt Wagner's mother was.
+He has mentioned that he has a son.